kg583/MC-PTL/README.md

 * Vectors
   * Ordered tuples of floats representing arrows in space

 Each subdirectory contains the relevant interface documentation for the given data type in `DOCS.md`.
-Each function is entirely self-contained, making use of a standardized input/output system.
-Certain operations are presented as code tmplates rather than complete functions due to their brevity; for example, the `length` operation available for all data types can be computed and stored in `<$score> <obj>` via
+Each function is entirely self-contained, making use of a standardized input/output system akin to standard object-oriented programming.
+Certain operations are presented as code templates rather than complete functions due to their brevity; for example, the `length` operation available for all data types can be computed and stored in `<$score> <obj>` via
 ```
 execute store result <$score> <obj> run data get <data-path>
 ```